-What you can expect from your counsellor
+What you can expect from your therapist?

 You can expect someone who is interested in listening to your concerns and in helping you to develop a better understanding so that you can deal with it more easily and effectively.
-Your counsellor will take you seriously and be willing to openly discuss anything you wish.
-Your counsellor will want to work with you, but won't do for you things you are capable of doing for yourself.
+Your therapist will take you seriously and be willing to openly discuss anything you wish.
+Your therapist will want to work with you, but won't do for you things you are capable of doing for yourself.

 Your responsibility in counselling

-Your main responsibilities in counselling are to:
+Your main responsibilities in therapy are to: